What is Driver Grade?

 What if I wasn’t at fault, but I paid an excess?

-We realise that you could have a claim go towards your driver grade that wasn’t really your fault (like your car being vandalised), but this is still considered at fault as we (or your insurer at the time) is not able to hold another part responsible for the damage.
+We realise that you could have a claim go towards your driver grade that wasn’t really your fault (like your car being vandalised), but this is still considered at fault as we (or your insurer at the time) is not able to hold another party responsible for the damage.

 Think of it as a user-pays system where those that claim more (with no ability to hold someone else responsible for the cost) pay a bit more into the claims pot.